andrew-spade-acn/d3-react-presentation/PITCHME.md

 +++

 Clarity
 * Does it make sense?
-Do I understand why it exists, and can I explain it?
+Do I understand why it exists?
 Does it follow common conventions?
-What are the costs associated with using this tool?
 * Ex:
-  * How difficult it is to describe `Redux` compared to `RxJS`
+  * The difficulty of learning `Redux` vs `RxJS`
-  * The predictability of compiled `CoffeeScript` syntax
+  * The predictability of compiled `CoffeeScript` :scream_cat:

 ---

 #### D3

-* A *visualization* toolkit for creating _data-driven documents_
+* A visualization toolkit for creating _data-driven documents_
-* Most often used for making charts, but is not explicitly a charting library
+* Most often used for making charts, but not explicitly a charting library
-* Declarative, providing reliable abstractions for clunky SVG syntax and DOM methods
+* A declarative approach which provides reliable abstractions for clunky SVG syntax and DOM methods
 * "Efficient manipulation of documents based on data"

 +++